translate/pootle/docs/server/installation.rst

 By default, Pootle will use SQLite as its database, which is good enough for testing purposes.
-If you plan to deploy to a production environment then we highly recommend that you use MySQL or PostreSQL (MySQL has been most heavily tested).
+If you plan to deploy to a production environment then we highly recommend that you use MySQL or PostgreSQL (MySQL has been most heavily tested).
 If you have an existing install that you want to migrate to a supported database, take a look at our :doc:`database migration
 <database_migration>` tutorial.